Green String Institute's Sustainable Farming Internship Program

 - Commitment and perseverance

 - Submit completed application and your resume by email, snail mail, or by dropping it off at the Green String Farm store by the deadline.
 Our address is 3571 Old Adobe Road, Petaluma, CA 94954 -- see greenstringfarm.com for map and directions.

 - After we receive applications, we may contact you for an interview.
 If at all possible, we like to have applicants visit the farm for their interviews -- it gives us a chance to meet you in person, and it gives you a better sense of the program.
 We will conduct interviews over the phone for applicants not in the area.

 - We will notify applicants of our decision one month before the start of term.

 An application form is available for download below.
-You can either print out the PDF and write answers in, or you can type information directly into the file, save it, and email it to email@example.com.
+You can either print out the PDF and write answers in, or you can type information directly into the file, save it, and email it to firstname.lastname@example.org.
 (Some people are unable to save their answers to the PDF file; if this happens to you, feel free to save the information in a text document instead.)
-You can also include a résumé or additional information if you wish.
+Please include a résumé or additional information if you wish.